Dr. Santiago Horgan discusses the benefits of the nonsurgical gastric balloon weight-loss procedure.

 Watch to see how the ORBERA weight-los balloon works.

 While the patient is under mild sedation, a thin, deflated balloon is placed in the stomach through the mouth.
 Once in place, the balloon is filled with a saline solution.
-The solution also contains a blue dye so that it can be easily detected in the urine in the event that the balloon breaks.
+The solution also contains a blue dye so that it can be easily detected in the urine if the balloon breaks.
 The balloon can be filled with varying amounts of solution to match your body structure.

 The balloon remains in your stomach for up to six months before being removed by your physician.

-- Temporary; balloon is only in stomach for six months or less
+- It's a temporary procedure, which means balloon is only in the stomach for six months or less.

-- Outpatient procedure done under mild sedation; you return home the same day
+- The outpatient procedure is done under mild sedation; you return home the same day.

-- Helps you exercise portion control by reducing hunger
+- It helps you exercise portion control by reducing hunger.

-- Not covered by insurance at this time
+- This surgery is not covered by insurance at this time.